isomerpages/ogp-pioneerpri/_pioneer-engagement/Useful Links.md

 Parents can use their SingPass accounts, SMS 2FA or OneKey Token1 to gain access to Parents Gateway.

 Click [here](/files/Parents-Gateway-User-Guide.pdf) for the PG User Guide

+#### Online Public Access Catalogue (OPAC)

+OPAC (Online Public Access Catalogue) is the Library's search tool used to locate printed  books and journals available in the library.
+You can search for physical books and other reading materials through OPAC by author, title, ISBN, publisher, keyword and year of publication.